-Five year standard deviation(1) in TVC
+Ten year standard deviation(1) in TVC

-- Lancashire has one of the best performances and yet the lowest volatility versus peers - Evidence of adherence to business plan and strong risk management - (1) Standard deviation is a measure of variability around the mean - (2) Compound annual returns for Lancashire and sector are from 1 January 2011 through 31 December 2015.
+- Lancashire has the best performance versus peers with low volatility - Evidence of adherence to business plan and strong risk management - (1) Standard deviation is a measure of variability around the mean - (2) Compound annual returns for Lancashire and peers are from 1 January 2007 through 31 December 2016.
 RoE calculated as the internal rate of return of the change in FCBVS in the period plus dividends accrued.
 Lancashire RoE calculation excludes the impact of warrant exercises.
-For Argo, Beazley, Everest, Hiscox, Novae and Ren Re, basic book value per share is used as FCBVS is not reported by these companies.
+For Arch, Argo, Beazley, Everest, Hanover, Hiscox, Novae and Ren Re, basic book value per share is used as FCBVS is not reported by these companies.
 Source: Company reports